maccody/KanaChordPlus/software/dictionaries/README.md

 Each reading metadata structure pointer returned from a directory search is accessed to build up a list of candidate Kanji and Japanese words that the used can choose from to replace the Kana character sequence.

 The Okurigana/Japanese word metadata structure (okuri_md) has alternate uses depending upon which dictionary it is being used.
-For the onyomi, kunyomi, and nanori dictionaries,
+For the onyomi, kunyomi, and nanori dictionaries, this metadata structure references any Okurigana associated with a Kanji.
+There can be multiple Okurigana that are referenced.
+For the Japanese word dictionary, this metadata structure references the Japanese word (combination of Kana and Kanji characters, encoded in UTF-8) and the meaning of the word in English.
+There will be only one Japanese word and meaning referenced.

-Okurigana / Japanese word metadata structure
+The Okurigana / Japanese word metadata structure contains the following elements:
-- Number of Affix enumerations and Okurigana strings or Japanese word/meaning strings.
+- An unsigned 8-bit value (len) indicating the number of Affix enumerations and Okurigana strings or Japanese word/meaning strings.
-- Pointer to array of Affix enumerations.
+- Pointer to array of Affix enumerations (affix_enum *alist).
+For the onyomi, kunyomi, and nanori dictionaries, the relevant enumerations are: none (simple reading without context) , prefix (prefix reading, placed before other Kanji), and suffix (suffix reading, placed after other Kanji).
+For the Japanese word dictionary, the relevant enumerations are: jword (Japanese word in correconding index of olist) and meaning (meaning string in corresponding index of olist).
+The content of alist is always one 'jword', followed by one 'meaning'.
-- Pointer to array of Okurigana or Japanese words/meanings.
+- Pointer to array of Okurigana or Japanese words/meanings (char **clist).
+All characters are UTF-8 encoded.

-Kanji metadata structure
+The Kanji metadata structure (kanji_md) refrences information about a Kanji associated with a reading.
+The Kanji metadata structure contains the following elements:
-- 16-bit Unicode value for the Kanji.
+- Unsigned 16-bit Unicode value (unicode) for the Kanji.
-- Number indicating rank order value - lower value is more common.
+- Unsigned 16-bit value indicating rank order (rank) for the Kanji - lower value is more common.
-- Character pointer to string containing English meaning for the Kanji.
+- Character pointer to string containing English meaning for the Kanji (char *meaning).

+The rank value is used when generating a list of Kanji and Japanese word for the reading (Kana characters) provided.
+The list is ordered such that Japanese word are listed first, followed by Kanji, with the more common listed first.

 ## Programmatic dictionary file generation
+The very large number of readings and their associated Kanji characters and Japanese words made it a big challenge to create all of the data structures for the four dictionaries.
+It was decided to generate the dictionaries programmatically using a Python script.
+This ensured consistency of data structure content and quick regeneration, when needed, to change or correct content.

+The Python script, kana_kanji_dictionary.py has over 1400 lines of code and comments (fortunately!).
+It was developed using Python 3.8.0.
+The following Python libraries required by the script:
+- XML (xml) - Extensible Markup Language library, particularly ElementTree support.
+- Pandas (pandas) - Dataframe manipulation library.
+- Itertools (itertools) - Advanced iteration function library.
+- Murmur Hash version 3 (mmh3) - Murmur hash generation library.

+A very high-level flow of the Python script is as follows:
+- Import supporting libraries (lines 1 - 4) and define helper functions:
+  -- Perform iteration on lambda function to combine contiguous 16-bit Unicode values into ranges (lines 6 - 9).
+  -- Convert a byte value into bits (lines 11 - 16).
+  -- Reverse the bit order of a value (lines 18 - 24).
+  -- Recursively print out a balanced BST to an opened file (lines 26 - 68).
+- Define a list of common Kanji found in some Kanji lists (lines 70 - 83).
+- Load in the Novel 5K and KANJIDICT 2 dictionaries (lines 85 - 94).
+- Initialize the first data frame (df1) to hold Kanji data (line 98).
+- Iterate on the KANJIDICT 2 'character' element and perform the following:
+  -- Extract from the character element the Kanji Unicode, Kanji character, and frequency ranking, assigning a frequency rank if one is not present (lines 101 - 113).
+- Search for the Kanji character in the Novel 5K dictionary, extracting its rank if present, or assigning one if that Kanji is not present (lines 115 - 133).
+- Construct lists of meanings, onyomi, kunyomi, and nanori associated with the Kanji character (lines 135 - 159).
+- Further processing is skipped for this Kanji if there are no readings found (lines 161 - 164).
+- Add a new row to dataframe df1 using the information collected for the Kanji (lines 166 - 169).
+- Create a subset of dataframe df1 with only those rows with Novel 5K rank less than 10000 and sort on that rank in ascending order (line 174 - 179).

 Need to programatically generate some files, due the the large amount of data.
-- kana_kani_subset.txt - List of Unicode hexidecimal values to submit to LVGL font converter.
+- kana_kani_subset.txt - List of Unicode hexidecimal values to submit to [LVGL font converter](https://lvgl.io/tools/fontconverter).
 - kanji_ms.h - Contains character strings for meanings of Kanji meaning in English.
 - kanji_md.h - Data structures containing Kanji Unicode values, rank of commonality, and references to English meaning string.
 - onyomi.h - Data structures forming the dictionary of onyomi (Chinese) readings for Kanji.